axeltidemann/self_dot/README.md

 To install numpy and scipy:

-> sudo apt-get install python-numpy python-scipy python-matplotlib ipython
+> sudo apt-get install python-numpy python-scipy python-matplotlib ipython python-nose

 Note how we do not use virtualenvwrapper - this virtual machine will not be used for anything else, and there is a lot of precompiled libraries for Ubuntu, so we are taking the easy route here.